 At some point in my life, I’ve dreamed about living in a gigantic mansion on some exotic location where the ocean breeze lightly blows against some beautiful Egyptian cotton curtains.
-I will bet that most of us have that dream at some point—and perhaps some of us are already creating a path to get there someway, somehow.
+I’d bet that most of us have that dream at some point—and perhaps some of us are already creating a path to get there some way, somehow.

-Well, maybe not all of us have those dreams; but still, we often strive to live a little better.
-Let’s start with that small 2 bedroom condo.
+Well, maybe not all of us have those dreams—but still, we often strive to live a little better.
+Let’s start with that small 2-bedroom condo.
 Oh wait, we need more space.
-We need 3 bedroom townhouse.
-But I really want a yard.
-This kitchen is too small.
-Where’s my man cave?
+We need a 3-bedroom townhouse.
+But then we really want a yard—and this kitchen is too small.
+And where’s the “man cave”?
 Our kids need a room.
-Pretty soon, we are trading up from that tiny apartment to a gigantic house, or from living in a neighborhood where you are a bit scared to walk at night to that neighborhood with the really good schools.
+Pretty soon, we are trading up from that tiny apartment to a gigantic house or from a neighborhood where you are a bit scared to walk at night to that subdivision with the really good schools.

 But sometimes you have to consider the costs of trading up your residence.
-I know two couples who live in Orange County, California who, after living maybe a couple of years, are already looking to trade up to a new home that cost nearly double of what their previous residence was worth (i.e., $350,000 to $800,000 range).
-Sure – it is in a much better neighborhood.
-Sure – sometimes you need that extra office and nursery… but consider the costs!
-Even at 4%, your monthly payment would have gone from (let’s just say you put 20% down each time and this is a 30-year fixed loan) $1337 to $3055!
+I know two couples who live in Orange County, California who, after living there maybe a couple of years, are already looking to trade up to a new home that cost nearly double what their previous residence is worth (i.e., $350,000 to the $800,000 range).
+Sure, it is in a much better neighborhood.
+Sure, sometimes you need that extra office and nursery—but consider the costs!
+Even at 4%, your monthly payment will have gone from $1,337 to $3,055 (assuming you put 20% down each time and this is a 30-year fixed loan)!
 That is a lot of change no matter what you do.

-Surely, you can build equity faster every month with the bigger house, but that is because you are putting that much more money into it.
+Sure, you can build equity faster every month with the bigger house, but that is because you are putting that much more money into it.
 You are tying up cash into a house that you have to live in.
 Whether the housing market goes up or down, you are tied to living in that residence.
 It is also an extremely illiquid investment.
-While you think you can sell a house quickly today, that wasn’t the case back in 2008.
+While you think you can sell a house quickly today, that’s not always the case in a given market.
 Your entire net worth has become dependent on what the next person is willing to pay for your home.
-It is an extremely volatile and risky investment if you tie up most of your wealth into the house.
+It is an extremely volatile and risky investment if you tie up most of your wealth into a house.

 Can you?
 If you only own that one house, is it worth it for you to sell that home to buy another one?
 In a rising market, all houses go up in value.
 If you are trying to buy a similar or better house, wouldn’t it cost you more money even though you sold your house for more money?
 What difference would it make?

 All I am saying is that it may not necessarily be wise to trade up for a bigger place until you are truly financially ready.
-Sometimes living in that two bedroom condo will give you an opportunity to save a lot of your wealth for other investments.
-Or maybe you can live small and trade up really big further down the line, instead of constantly switching.
+Sometimes living in that 2-bedroom condo will give you an opportunity to save a lot of your wealth for other investments.
+Or maybe you could live small and trade up really big further down the line instead of constantly switching.